ChalkandFeather/CV/README.md

 ## Marie Taylor

-Guided by unconventional choices, I am motivated and driven by the desire to create something meaningful, and have navigated my professional and personal life to achieve success and joy.
-From my early career as an engineer at Channel4 progressing to a sound technician at the BBC, I demonstrated fastidious attention to detail in high stakes, high pressured broadcast environments to maintain seamless, high quality output for UK audiences.
+Guided by unconventional choices, I am motivated and driven by the desire to create something meaningful, navigating my professional and personal life for success and joy.
+From my early career as an engineer at Channel4 progressing as a BBC Technician, I demonstrated fastidious attention to detail in high stakes broadcast environments to maintain seamless, high quality output for UK audiences.
-I celebrate being a positive and collaborative, team member who is prepared to step-up and get involved, taking the lead when called upon by striking the right balance.
+I celebrate being a positive and collaborative team member.
+Prepared to step-up, get involved and take the lead, striking the right balance.

-With a keen interest in sustainability, I trained as a bespoke tailor in my free time, later going on to establish a successful Tailoring business that produced costumes for clients inc. Royal Opera House and Madame Tussauds.
-My tailoring studio was an ideal solution whilst caring for young children, but my long term aspirations required a greater leap. . .Enter, Makers Academy.
-Following months of ‘skilling-up’ I achieved a scholarship place at Makers.
-I dedicated the next 4 months exclusively, to revolutionise my career on this intense ‘Oxbridge’, of Software Bootcamps.
-Laser focused on learning and humbly acknowledging the enormity of success, I proudly graduated with technical skills, portfolio, knowledge and the key to unlocking future learning and growth.
-This transition into tech certainly benefits from my acquired work and training experience, but the additional grounding I believe I offer rests in how I interact with colleagues and clients, with energy, professionalism and good nature.
+Keenly interested in sustainability, I trained as a bespoke tailor and established a successful Tailoring business with a client roll call inc. Royal Opera House, Madame Tussauds, Disney.
+My tailoring studio bridged the gap while caring for a young family, but longer term aspirations required a greater leap… Enter, Makers Academy.
+Following months of ‘skilling-up’ I gained a Makers scholarship.
+I dedicated the next 4 months exclusively, to revolutionize my career on this intense ‘Oxbridge’, of Software Bootcamps.
-Inseperable from my very being are the 'levellers' which keep me grounded.
-If it wasn't for the time I dedicate to running, meditating, growing my brain,listening to music and podcasts, reading and spending time with family and friends, I simply wouldn't be who am I.
+Having harnessed the underlying fundamentals to become a software developer, I graduated with an impressive collection of technical skills and the mindset of a successful engineer.
+Maybe even more importantly, I have discovered the key to unlock learning and knowledge growth for a progressive future.
+Staying humble, and staying curious.
+Carefully curated choices have guided this transition into tech.
+Drawing on my technical broadcast background and creative, refined Tailoring skills.
+Always seeking quality.
+Always collaborative
+Work is more than punching cards.
+I bring energy, professionalism and good nature into a team.
+I care about a good many topics with sustainability and ethics playing a key role in learning and life choices.
+Music, podcasts, art and reading influences much of my free time, whilst running and meditation keep me on an even keel.

 ## Projects